The spotty is often regarded as a nuisance fish

-Examining their stomach contents Graham found that spotties to have eaten four different species of shellfish, five species of crabs and a bottom form of whale feed (ghost shrimp) in their stomachs along with two different species worms.
+Examining their stomach contents Graham found that spotties had eaten four different species of shellfish, five species of crabs and a bottom form of whale feed (ghost shrimp) in their stomachs along with two different species of worms.

 If you can catch a few bigger spotties they are actually good eating.
 Coat the fillets in flour and cook in a little butter.
-If you are looking to catch spotties a size 8 hooks on a simple two or three hook paternoster rig with a 28g sinker will work very well.
+If you are looking to catch spotties a size 8 hook on a simple two or three-hook paternoster rig with a 28g sinker will work very well.
 These small hooks will fit in the small mouths of spotties.
 Whereas they tend to just strip the bait from larger hooks without being caught.

 Like most other species of wrasse, spotties are protogynous hermaphrodites.
 All spotties begin life as females, and then around one to two years of age, they change sex to become males.
 Males are generally larger up to 26cm in length, more colourful and can weigh almost a kilogramme.
 Almost all of the small spotties caught around wharves and jetty piles are females.